-A Contamination Screening Evaluation Report (CSER) (FDOT 2020g) for the project mainline and a CSER Technical Memorandum (FDOT 2020h) for the pond site alternatives were prepared to document risks associated with contamination on the proposed project, in accordance with FDOT PD&E Manual, Part 2, Chapter 20 (FDOT 2019b).
+A Level I Contamination Screening Evaluation Report (CSER) - Mainline (FDOT 2021j) for the project mainline and a Contamination Technical Memorandum - Preferred Pond Sites (FDOT 2021k) for the pond site alternatives were prepared to document risks associated with contamination on the proposed project, in accordance with FDOT PD&E Manual, Part 2, Chapter 20 (FDOT 2019b).

 A Level I contamination assessment was conducted to assess the risk of encountering petroleum or hazardous substance contamination of soil, groundwater, surface water, or sediment that could adversely affect this project.
-The CSER activities included a review of public regulatory files and historical data sources, and a site reconnaissance of the project study area.
+The assessment activities included a review of public regulatory files and historical data sources, and a site reconnaissance of the project study area.

 Based on the CSER, a total of 22 potential contamination sites were identified within the project study area.
 Three (3) sites received a risk rating of 'No', 11 sites received a risk rating of 'Low', seven (7) sites received a risk rating of 'Medium', and one (1) site received a risk rating of 'High'.
-In the CSER Technical

-Memorandum, no SMFs/FPCs received a risk rating of 'No', two (2) SMFs/FPCs received a risk rating of 'Low', seven (7) SMFs/FPCs received a risk rating of 'Medium', and one (1) SMFs/FPCs received a risk rating of 'High'.
+In the Contamination Technical Memorandum - Preferred Pond Sites, no SMFs/FPCs received a risk rating of 'No', two (2) SMFs/FPCs received a risk rating of 'Low', seven (7) SMFs/FPCs received a risk rating of 'Medium', and no SMFs/FPCs received a risk rating of 'High'.

-Additional information may become available or site-specific conditions may change from the time these reports were prepared and should be considered prior to acquiring ROW and/or proceeding with roadway construction.
+Additional information may become available or site-specific conditions may change from the time these reports were prepared and will be considered prior to acquiring ROW and/or proceeding with roadway construction.